Voyage to Farland: a guide to not dying

 Although they are turn-based, roguelikes actually allow for a fast pace when desired and a slower pace when necessary.
 You can hold down the arrow keys to move quickly across a room, or stop and think things through strategically when you're surrounded by monsters.
 And trust me, you'll need to use some strategy to survive more than a few floors into the dungeon!

 There are also magic scrolls in the game.
 Some scrolls affect everything (monsters and NPCs) in the same "room" as the hero.
 One example is the SomnaScroll which sends all creatures except the hero into a "somnambulistic state" (sleepwalking).
 Be careful with the SomnaScroll, since it also affects NPCs in the room and sleepwalking creatures occasionally lash out in their dreams.
 Happily, the PummelScroll only deals damage to all the bad monsters in a room and not NPCs that may be helping the hero.

-In the above picture, note that a scroll will affect all the monsters except the Nosferatu (at bottom right) since he is well outside the room.
+In the above picture, note that a scroll will affect all the monsters except the Nosferatu (at the far left) since he is well outside the room.
 This is because a scroll will affect every monster in the room including ones standing in a "room entrance" cell, but not beyond that.
-You can see this in action in this video (mobile version), with a Meanferatu (level 2 Nosferatu) getting hit with a SomnaScroll while standing at the entrance to a room.

 In a hallway between "rooms" a scroll will affect monsters in an adjacent cell to the hero in all 8 directions, but won't affect any monsters beyond that.

 That is unless you're starving, in which case you'll gradually lose HP as you move until you can find something to eat!
 The game warns you when you're getting hungry and again when you begin starving, so pay close attention to the sound effects, the message window and the color of the stats at the top of the screen (they’ll turn red when you’re in trouble).